-A review session is a collection of media on which collaborators can leave their feedback.
-It can only be accessed at specific times through uniquely generated invites sent to each collaborator.
+A client review session is a collection of media on which collaborators can leave their feedback.

-Clicking an item in the playlist at the bottom will play/display the selected video, image or PDF.
+Clicking an item in the playlist at the bottom, or in the vertical playlist on the right, will play/display the selected video, image or PDF.

-Use the on screen controls to play/pause media or to jump to a specific time in the currently loaded media.
-In addition, clicking on the playing media will cause it to pause.
+Use the on-screen controls to play/pause media or to jump to a specific time in the currently loaded media.

 Tip: Use the following keyboard shortcuts to speed up your work:

 Feedback is added using the feedback entry section under the main player window.
 Simply type in your feedback and click Post.

 Feedback added in the feedback entry section will appear in the right-hand feedback tab.

 As feedback is frame-specific, feedback added to a video clip is also visible as clickable coloured circles on the timeline.